-*by bus or car from Raipur, the state capital.
+- by bus or car from Raipur, the state capital.
 Eg a flight to Raipur then a bus or private car to Jagdalpur.
-Scaring option.

 What does Bastar Dussehra celebrate?

-Bastar Dussehra is devoted to Devi Danteshwari, the clan Goddess of the Kakatiya rulers of Bastar and her twin sister Goddess Maoli.
+Bastar Dussehra is devoted to the local deities, Goddess Danteshwari, the clan Goddess of the Kakatiya rulers of Bastar and her twin sister Goddess Maoli.

-The legend says she helped the first non-tribal King, Amman Deo from Warangal, in the XIV’s century.
+The legend says Devi Danteshwari helped the first non-tribal King, Amman Deo from Warangal, in the XIV’s century.